SACHSTech/careers-in-computer-science-kyliesinc/README.md

 - makes it easier to get a job straight after universtiy

 ### Programing Competitions
+Programing competitions are an excellent way to actively apply and test your abilities.
 - enhances and can prove your problem-solving skills
 - is a great way to practice fast coding
 - especially if one does well in a famous coding competiton, major companies will